fastrgv/AdaGate/README.md

 ## what is special about this project?

 The linux-build of this app is among very few modern OpenGL games with sound where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!
-It has been tested on OpenSuse, ScientificLinux, Mint and CentOS.
+It has been tested on OpenSuse, ScientificLinux, Mint, & Trisquel.

 For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows, GNU/Linux and Mac OSX systems.
+Compiles and runs on Windows & GNU/Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, and a GNAT compiler.